Portrait Session Style Guide

 What Every Client Needs to Know

 I'm so excited for your portrait session!
+Photographing people is my speciality.
 Whether I'm capturing your sweet family, or celebrating a special moment in your life, such as graduation, new baby, or anniversary, I'm so honored to help you create memories you’ll cherish for a lifetime.
 I've created this guide to help you get the most out of your photos, and by the time you’ve read through this guide, you'll have all your questions answered and feel more than ready and prepared for your session.
 Then I’ll take care of the rest!
 Your only job is to be yourself, laugh a lot and let me create photos you’ll love forever.
 I can’t wait to get you in front of my camera!

 Choosing Time & Date

 I’m a natural light specialist because I believe that natural light, from the sun and its reflections, creates photographs that feel fresh, timeless and truest to you.
 I begin all portrait sessions two hours before the scheduled sunset during “the golden hour,” when the light is the dreamiest.
 Use a sunset calculator online to determine the scheduled sunset for the date and location you’d like to do your session.
 Then, just subtract two hours to figure out your start time.
 Remember, the sun sets much earlier during the colder months of the year and much later during the warmer months, so make sure to factor that in when choosing your portrait session date, especially if you’re taking off work or have evening plans afterward.
 To get the most out of your session, please plan a buffer when getting ready so you can arrive a few minutes early to your session and be ready to start on time.
 I’m only able to shoot when natural light is still in the sky, so we’ll want to take advantage of every minute we have together before the sun goes down.
 If you’re wearing two outfits, save your favorite one for the second half, and if you’re wearing one, arrive in that.